-17 Where places become vacant the Trust will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
-The waiting list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
+18 Where places become available the academy will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
+Children can move up or down the waiting list because the list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
 You will need to inform the academy of your new address and any other new contact details if you move house while on the waiting list.

-18 Once the waiting list has closed in each year group on the last day of the school yeaer, you will need to reapply if you wish your child to join the academy at a subsequent point.
+19 Once the waiting list has closed in each year group on the last day of the school year, you will need to reapply if you wish your child to join the academy at a subsequent point.

-19 Parents and carers of all unsuccessful applicants have a right of appeal to an Independent Appeal Panel.
+20 You have the right to appeal to an Independent Appeal Panel if your child is refused a place at the academy in any year group.
+Parents and carers will be informed of the reason why admission was refused.
 The appeal panel is set up under the School Admission Appeals Code.
-Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place at the academy.
+Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place.

-20 The academy and Trust will participate fully with the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
+The academy and Trust will participate fully in the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
 Children allocated a place under the Fair Access Protocol take precedence over those on a waiting list.

-As the admission authority for the academy, the Trust has the right to investigate any concerns it has about an application.
+22 As the admission authority for the academy, the Trust has the right to investigate any concerns it has about an application.
 The Trust may withdraw an offer of a place if it is found that parents have made a fraudulent claim or provided intentionally misleading information, such as a false address.
 The Trust reserves the right to check any information provided so it can apply the oversubscription criteria accurately and fairly.